emanuelepesce/epvclust/README.md

 Main file: "pvclust.c".

 ### exampleData
-This folder contains various dataset with different sizes.
+This folder contains several datasets of different sizes.

-##Authors
+## Authors
 [Emanuele Pesce](https://github.com/emanuelepesce) - [University of Salerno] (http://www.unisa.it)

-For each suggestion or contribution don't hesitate to contact me.
+For any suggestions or contributions do not hesitate to contact me.